 Yes.
 Students who take Driver’s Ed can earn a half credit elective.

 How does the "no grade" option work?

 The no grade option is for students who have at least a 4.0-weighted G.P.A. and do not want a grade for Driver’s Ed.
 A student with a G.P.A. over a 4.0 could lower their class rank by earning an A in a regular elective class.
-Students are given a form on the first day of class and must get their parents signature.
+Students are given a form on the first day of class and must get their parent's signature.
 The student is then required to satisfy all requirements of the class and earn an A for the class.
 If all of the above requirements are met, the student will not receive a grade for the class but will also not receive the .5 credit elective.
 No grade option means no high school .5 credit.

 Can I take Driver’s Education more than once?